tiwiz/ultimate-resources-android-devs/Droids-to-follow-on-twitter.md

 # Curated List of Android Developers and Experts

- > If you are on Twitter then you should follow them
+ **_These guys are master of their game and pretty active on Twitter.
+If Android is your thing then you should follow them._**

 * [Andy Rubin](https://twitter.com/Arubin) (Co-founder of Android)
 * [Matias Duarte](https://twitter.com/MatiasDuarte) (Dir Android OS UX at Google)